 Notice: This decision may be formally revised before it is published in the District of Columbia Register and the Office of Employee Appeals' website.
 Parties should promptly notify the Office Manager of any formal errors so that this Office can correct them before publishing the decision.
 This notice is not intended to provide an opportunity for a substantive challenge to the decision.

 THE DISTRICT OF COLUMBIA

 BEFORE

 THE OFFICE OF EMPLOYEE APPEALS

+In the Matter of:)

 )

-)

-)

-)
+BRENDA TOYER,)

+Employee)

-OEA Matter No.: 2401-0018-12
+) OEA Matter No.: 2401-0022-12

-)
+v.)

 ) Date of Issuance: March 7, 2017

+METROPOLITAN)

+POLICE DEPARTMENT,)

+Agency)

 )

-)

-)

-)

 OPINION AND ORDER ON PETITION FOR REVIEW

-Zack Gamble ("Employee") worked as Computer Specialist with the Metropolitan Police Department ("Agency").
-On September 14, 2011, Agency notified Employee that he was being separated from his position pursuant to a Reduction-in-Force ("RIF").
-The effective date of his termination was October 14, 2011.
+Brenda Toyer ("Employee") worked as a Computer Clerk with the Metropolitan Police Department ("Agency").
+On September 14, 2011, Agency notified Employee that she was being separated from her position pursuant to a Reduction-in-Force ("RIF").
+The effective date of her termination was October 14, 2011.

 Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA") on November 10, 2011.
-In his appeal, Employee argued that his separation from service was improper because Agency failed to engage in good faith practices when it initiated the RIF.
-He also stated that the RIF was not conducted for the purpose of a budget shortfall, realignment, or a reorganization, as required by Title 6, § 2401 of the D.C.
-Municipal Regulations ("DCMR").
-In
+In her appeal, Employee argued that her separation from service was improper because Agency failed to engage in good faith practices when it initiated the RIF.
+Employee stated that the RIF was not conducted for the purpose of a budget shortfall, realignment, or a reorganization, as required by Title 6, § 2401 of the D.C.
+Municipal

-addition, he contended that Agency did not provide employees affected by the RIF with opportunities to compete for other positions or training for reclassified positions.
-According to Employee, the competitive levels, retention standing, and retention registers were not properly defined by Agency when it implemented the RIF.
-Lastly, he contended that the RIF notices provided to affected employees failed to comply with DCMR Sections 2422 and 2423.
+Regulations ("DCMR").
+In addition, she contended that Agency did not provide employees affected by the RIF with opportunities to compete for other positions or training for reclassified positions.
+According to Employee, competitive levels, retention standing, and retention registers were not properly defined by Agency when it implemented the RIF.
+Lastly, she contended that the RIF notices provided to employees failed to comply with DCMR §§ 2422 and 2423.1

 Agency filed its Answer to the Petition for Appeal on December 13, 2011.
-It denied the allegations presented in Employee's appeal and requested that an evidentiary hearing be held.
-An OEA Administrative Judge ("AJ") was assigned to the case in July of 2013.
+It denied the allegations presented in Employee's appeal and requested that an evidentiary hearing be held in this matter.2 An OEA Administrative Judge ("AJ") was assigned to the case on August 2, 2013.
 On October 3, 2013, the AJ held a Prehearing Conference to assess the parties' arguments.
-The AJ subsequently ordered the parties to submit briefs addressing whether the RIF action was done in accordance with all applicable rules, laws, and regulations.
+The AJ subsequently ordered the parties to submit briefs addressing whether the instant RIF should be analyzed under D.C.
+Official Code § 1-624.02 or D.C.
+Official Code § 1-624.08 (the "Abolishment Act").
+The parties were also ordered to address whether Agency's RIF action was conducted in accordance with all applicable laws, rules, and regulations.
 After reviewing the parties' submissions, the AJ determined that there were material issues of fact that required an evidentiary hearing.
 Therefore, a hearing was held on July 7, 2015, wherein the parties presented oral testimony in support of their positions.

-An Initial Decision was issued on August 31, 2015.
+An Initial Decision was issued on September 16, 2015.
 The AJ first held that D.C.
-Official Code § 1-624.02, and not the Abolishment Act was the appropriate statute to utilize in evaluating the instant RIF because it was not conducted for budgetary purposes.
-With respect to approving the RIF, the AJ determined that Administrative Order ("AO") FA-2011-01 properly stated Agency's justification for conducting the RIF and listed the positions that were identified for abolishment.
-He further provided that Agency obtained the required signatures for approving the RIF and concluded that the signatures were authentic, timely, and properly procured.
+Official Code § 1-624.02, and not the Abolishment Act was the appropriate statute to utilize in evaluating the instant RIF because it was not conducted for budgetary purposes.3 With respect to approving the RIF, the AJ determined that Administrative Order ("AO") FA-2011-01 properly stated Agency's justification for conducting the RIF and listed the positions that were identified

-&lt;sup>1 Petition for Appeal (November 10, 2011).
+1 Petition for Appeal (November 10, 2011).

-&lt;sup>2 Agency Answer to Petition for Appeal (December 13, 2011). &lt;sup>3 Briefing Order (February 2, 2015).
+2 Agency Answer to Petition for Appeal (December 13, 2011).

+3 Initial Decision (September 16, 2015).